awsdocs/aws-cloud9-user-guide/doc_source/lambda-functions.rst

 #.
 On the :guilabel:`Select Template` page, for :guilabel:`Choose a template`, choose :guilabel:`Upload a template to Amazon S3`.
 Choose :guilabel:`Browse`, and then
    choose the |CFN| template file that you just saved to your local computer.
 #.
 Choose :guilabel:`Next`.
 #.
-On the :guilabel:`Specify Details` page, for :guilabel:`Stack name`, type a name for the stack, for example :code:`AWSCloud9LambdaAccessStack`.
+On the :guilabel:`Specify Details` page, for :guilabel:`Stack name`, type a name for the stack (for example :code:`AWSCloud9LambdaAccessStack`.
-   If you type a different name, replace it throughout this procedure.
+   If you type a different name, replace it throughout this procedure).
 #.
 For :guilabel:`Parameters`, for :guilabel:`GroupName`, type the name of the existing group in your AWS account you want to attach the access policy to.
 #.
 Choose :guilabel:`Next`.
 #.
 On the :guilabel:`Options` page, choose :guilabel:`Next`.
 (Do not change any of the default settings on the :guilabel:`Options` page.)